ipfabric/docs/docs/overview/How_Discovery_Works/common_problems/no-devices-discovered.md

 2. Provide discovery seed address in **Settings --> Discovery & Snapshots -->
     Discovery Settings --> Discovery Seeds**.

     Seed addresses specify starting points of discovery.
-If default gateway of IP Fabric VM is not discoverable, you need to specify an IP address or a network to start the discovery.
-It is recommended to provide IP address of a router as a starting point for discovery.
+If the default gateway of the IP Fabric VM is not discoverable, you will need to specify an IP address or a network to start the discovery.
+It is recommended to provide the IP address of a router as a starting point for discovery.
 Check [Discovery
     Seeds](../../../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery_seeds.md).